Been Rejected? How to Rise Above!

 So due to these legitimate longings, the opinion of other earthlings matters to you – even on a first date.
 But should it?

-Is that where we should be looking to have critical relational needs met: on first dates with people we don’t know?
+Should we seek to meet critical relational needs on first dates with people we don’t know?

 Want to hear something even more painful?
 (If you don’t, this is your cue to stop reading.)